awestover/enchantedForest/story/full_story.md

 "I don't freaking care!"
 Bob screamed.
 "The majority of the world is an accomplice of Malimost!
 Any other minion could have destroyed the village for a reason as arbitrary as whatever the unicorns had.
-The destoryed village is a sunk cost.
+The destroyed village is a sunk cost.
 There's no fixing it.
 Nothing we can do will bring them back.
 It'll just make us join them in the ranks of the dead.
-And don't you start about that corroded prophecy and hope for a better life for the rest of the inhabitatnts of this earth and about how I'm being selfish.
+And don't you start about that corroded prophecy and hope for a better life for the rest of the inhabitants of this earth and about how I'm being selfish.
 I'm simply sensible and you know it!"

-Buchannan looked somewhat put out by this.
+Buchanan looked somewhat put out by this.
 But it of course wasn't in his nature to verbally argue with Bob about this.
 Nor was it his nature to be swayed from his foolish beliefs in prophecies.
-Most of the time Bob thought that these traits were fairly admirable in Buchannan.
+Most of the time Bob thought that these traits were fairly admirable in Buchanan.
 But an optimist only survived when times were good.
 In bad times optimism was often fatal.

-Bob quickly rolled up his gear into his pack and he and Buchanan walked down the cavern paths in silence: Bob in agry silence, Buchanan in contemplative silence.
+Bob quickly rolled up his gear into his pack and he and Buchanan walked down the cavern paths in silence: Bob in angry silence, Buchanan in contemplative silence.

 They reached the glowing central cavern and Bob was again shocked by its